keerv1018/LLM-CHESS-GAME/README.md

 5. Start playing!

 # Live Demo
-The simplest way to use this is to open the `index.html` file directly in your browser.
+Open the `index.html` file directly in your browser.

 # API Keys
 You will need to enter your own API keys for the AI services: